 Sure, you could do it, but it is all water weight.
-I remember at SEAL training, during a six-mile ocean swim in December, most of my class lost 10-12 lbs in less than four hours.
-But we gained it all back as soon as we started eating and re-hydrating (drinking).
+I remember at SEAL training, during a six-mile ocean swim in December, most of my class lost 10-12 pounds in less than four hours.
+But we gained it all back as soon as we started eating and rehydrating.

-For decades, many people have used sweat suits, garbage bags or saunas in order to lose weight quickly.
+For decades, many people have used sweat suits, garbage bags or saunas to lose weight quickly.
 You will lose weight in the form of sweat, which is water and electrolytes, but you will gain it back as soon as you eat again or drink water.
-This myth seems to have spread through the wrestling, boxing, and other sports gyms where guys need to lose a few pounds in order to make a weight class.
+This myth seems to have spread through the wrestling, boxing and other sports gyms, where people need to lose a few pounds to make a weight class.

-The only way to lose weight is to burn fat by reducing caloric intake, exercising more, or a combination of both moderate eating and exercise.
-There is no pill that can help you burn fat or increase your metabolism while sitting on the couch eating chips and soda.
-Sure, there are pills that can reduce your appetite, but if you want a healthier version of a natural hunger suppressant, just drink more water - try 3 to 4 quarts a day.
+The only way to lose weight is to burn fat by reducing caloric intake, exercising more or a combination of moderate eating and exercise.
+There is no pill that can help you burn fat or increase your metabolism while eating chips and soda on the couch.

 Try my free "45 Day Beginner Plan" (PDF) to get started on weight loss.
 This will help you with ideas on how to eat moderately and burn calories without having to take pills, sit in a sauna or starve yourself.